Fonts for logo designs in 2025

 Logos for Food & Restaurants: Use a serif when the focus is on homegrown or homemade; using a sans serif means that the focus is on clean and simple.

-Logos for Beauty Salons, Products & Wellness: Use a serif when focus is on a unique experience or custom, personal formula; a sans serif says clean ingredients, simple care line.
+Logos for Beauty Salons, Products & Wellness: Use a serif font when focus is on a unique experience or custom, personal formula; a sans serif says clean ingredients, simple care line.

 Logos for Marketing & Sales: Use a serif when the focus is on high-end marketing or for publishing industries; use a sans serif when you’re aiming for a broad audience.